Adani accuses short-seller Hindenburg of attacking India

 Investors began dumping Adani-linked shares on Wednesday, wiping out some $48 billion in market value.

 Over the weekend, Adani said it would carry on with its share sale in Adani Enterprises as scheduled, despite the value of its shares falling well below the price range of the offering.
-On Monday, Adani Enterprises was trading at 2,850 rupees ($35), up 3.2% but well below the band of 3,112 to 3,276 rupees initially set for the offering which closes Tuesday.
+On Monday, Adani Enterprises was trading at 2,892.85 rupees ($35.50), up 4.8%, but well below the band of 3,112 to 3,276 rupees initially set for the offering, which closes Tuesday.

 Adani also dismissed concerns over its debt-fueled growth, saying the “leverage ratios of Adani portfolio companies continue to be healthy and are in line with the industry benchmarks of the respective sectors.”

-In an interview with CNBC TV-18 on Monday, Adani’s chief financial officer Jugeshinder Singh said the group’s gross debt was $30 billion, out of which $9 billion was from Indian banks.
+In an interview with CNBC TV-18 on Monday, Adani chief financial officer Jugeshinder Singh said the group’s gross debt was $30 billion, out of which $9 billion was with Indian banks.

 Hindenburg said only 30 pages in Adani’s response focused on issues it raised and the rest consisted of court records, general information, company financials and “irrelevant corporate initiatives.”
 Adani failed to specifically answer 62 of the 88 questions it had posed, it said.